mzatylny/DRLND-Udacity-p3-Collaboration-and-Control/README.md

 ## Files
 - `Tennis.ipynb`: Notebook used to control and train the agent
-- `DDPGAgents.py`: Create an DDPGAgents class that interacts with and learns from the environment
+- `agent.py`: Create an Agent that interacts with and learns from the environment
-- `ReplayBuffer.py`: Replay Buffer class to store the experiences
-- `OUNoise.py`: Ornstein Uhlenbeck noise for the actor to improve exploration
-- `model.py`: Actor and Critic classes
+- `model.py`: Network architecture
-- `config.json`: Configuration file to store variables and paths
-- `utils.py`: Helper functions
-- `report.pdf`: Technical report
+- `report.md`: Technical report

 ## Dependencies
 To be able to run this code, you will need an environment with Python 3 and